 under the name of the Prince Bus Service the firm was

 established in mid-1926 by William Arthur ('Billy') Searson to link

 local villages with the market towns of Grantham and Newark.

 On Saturdays the villages of Marston, Hougham and Hough on the Hill were linked to Grantham by way of the home village of Barkston.
 Post-war this route was exteneded back to commence from Brandon.
 Another Saturday service linked Barkston to Newark through Marston, Hough on the Hill and Brandon.
 On Wednesdays a route went from Barkston through Hough on the Hill, Caythorpe, Brandon and Claypole to Newark.
 Also a daily works service was provided at appropriate times from Grantham to the Newark factory of Ransome and Marles, manufacturers of ball and roller bearings for industry.

-After his death in 1962 the bus routes and coaching business were continued by Billie's son Brian and his grandson Stephen until passing to Pulfrey of Great Gonerby in 1969.
+After his death in 1962 the bus routes and coaching business were continued by Billly's son Brian until passing to Pulfrey of Great Gonerby in 1969.
 Always a modest sized fleet at that time there were three vehicles in their cream and red livery, two Duple bodied AEC Reliances and a Bedford VAL.
-The garage in Barkston is still a flourishing business today but no longer in the ownership of the Searson's whose family connections with transport remained strong as Brian went on to work for Kimes of Folkingham in the 1980s whilst grandson Stephen (born in 1973) still drives for Delaine.
+The garage in Barkston is still in business today, but no longer in the ownership of the Searson's whose family connections with transport remained strong as Brian went on to work for Kimes of Folkingham in the 1980s whilst grandson Stephen (born in 1973) still drives for Delaine.

 Searson's AEC Reliance MCT615 stood at the garage in Barkston in the 1960s

 This page incorporates much additional information from articles and publications

 found in the transport press and the libraries of Lincolnshire